nyu-cs2590/nlp-notes/notes/language_models.md

 $x=[x_1, \ldots, x_p]$.
 Instead of specifying features $\phi_1(x), \phi_2(x), \ldots$, let's learn $k$ intermediate features $h(x) = [h_1(x), \ldots, h_k(x)]$.
+In neural networks, $h_i$'s are called hidden units.
 Then we can make predictions based on these features using the score $w^Th(x)$.
 How should we parameterize $h_i$'s then?
 One option is to use a linear function that we're already pretty familiar with: